mrezaamini/JS-ToDoList/README.md

 ## Thank You

-Thanks for paying attention, and hope it was usefull for you!
+Thanks for paying attention, and hope this was useful for you!